tiloio/test-env-parallelization/README.md

 After all tests are done you have to call `TestEnvParalellization.teardown('some-name')` this calla every teardown function of each `Resource`.
 It will also printout a path to a copy of the log-file and clears the `tempDir`.

+## Future

+- Dashboard (website) which shows all test runs ever done (via log readout) and live view of current runs (via `tempDir` file watcher).
+To archive that we need to also printout the testframeworks logs (e.g. we need a Jest-Adapter).

 ## License

 MIT License